Md-Mobassher/Second_Brain/Programming/Git_Github/Git_&_Github.md

-# Project Name

-## Git and GitHub Handnote
+# Git and GitHub HandNote

-Welcome to the Git and GitHub Handnote!
+Welcome to the Git and GitHub HandNote!
 This handnote provides a brief overview of using Git and GitHub for version control and collaboration.

-### Command Line Usage
+## Command Line Usage

 #### Navigating through directories: